-New York’s long-term care system was straining to support our families long before the 2016 election.
+New York families were struggling to choose between putting food on the table and care for our loved ones long before the 2016 election.
 Now, as we face devastating cuts to our social safety net from the federal level, our local and state elected officials must step up and lead by improving and expanding the programs that our families need.

 For more information visit: www.nycaringmajority.org.

-Caring Across Generations collects limited information about our members and supporters such as name, contact details, and how you came into contact with us.
+Caring Across Generations and the partners who operate domains on the Postcards.care website collect limited information about our members and supporters such as name, contact details, and how you came into contact with us.
 We collect this information in a range of different situations, such as when someone visits our website, when they sign a petition, when they come to an event or when a partner organization joins a campaign that Caring Across Generations is running.
 Our information systems also collect information about the way that you use our website, so that we can continue to improve our website and our campaigns.

 We ask for your personal information so that we can stay in contact with you and let you know of new campaigns and other opportunities to take part.

 We do not hand our membership lists over to other groups.
 From time to time we might let you know about an exciting or important campaign being run by a partner organization.
-When we do this, Caring Across Generations will notify its membership via email or other means but will not hand over member information without consent.
+When we do this, Caring Across Generations or its partners will notify our/their membership via email or other means but will not hand over member information without consent.